 Face-to-face focus groups were undertaken with 14 children and young people.
-Groups were stratified by age (6-11 years, 12-16 years) with age-appropriate questions that explored their experiences of the Time Matters intervention.
-Children also completed a Draw, Write, and Tell exercise.
-Focus groups were audio recorded and transcribed.
+Groups were stratified by age (6-11 years, 12-16 years) with age-appropriate questions that explored their experiences of the Time Matters programme.
+Children aged 6-11 years also completed a Draw, Write, and Tell exercise.
+Semi-structured interviews were undertaken with four young people (age 10-16 years).
+Focus groups and interviews were audio recorded and transcribed.